 Committee: Environmental & Sustainability

 Date: 1 May 2024

 Report from: Director of Environmental Services (Acting)

-Item fo Decision Subjec Change to June 2024 Environmental & Sustainability start time 1.0 Background The regular scheduled monthly Regeneration and Growth Committee coincides with the Council's proposed D-Day celebrations in June.
-In liaison with Members' Services and the Director of Regeneration and Growth, it has been suggested that the June meeting of the Regeneration and Growth Committee be rescheduled to 7pm, following the meeting of the Environmental and Sustainability Committee.
-3. To facilitate a 7pm start of the Regeneration and Growth Committee, Members are being asked to agree that the Environmental and Sustainability commence at 5.30pm to allow business to conclude prior to the rescheduled Regeneration and Growth Committee.
+Item fo : Decision Subje Change to June 2024 Environmental & Sustainability start time 1.0 Background The regular scheduled monthly Regeneration and Growth Committee coincides with the Council's proposed D-Day celebrations in June.
+In liaison with Members' Services and the Director of Regeneration and Growth, has been suggested that the June meeting of the Regeneration and Growth Committee be rescheduled to 7pm, following the meeting of the Environmental a Sustainability Committee.
+3. To facilitate a 7pm start of the Regeneration and Growth Committee, Members a being asked to agree that the Environmental and Sustainability commence at 5.30pm to allow business to conclude prior to the rescheduled Regeneration and Growth Committee.
 Key Issues Within the Standing Orders the determination of date and time of Committee is for the Committee to determine.
 Thus, to alter the commencing times of the other Committees would require agreement across both Committee memberships.
-2. The Director of Environmental Services has reviewed the schedule for the Environmental and Sustainability Committee for June and it would appear that a 7pm commencement time for the Regeneration and Growth Committee can be accommodated.
-2.0 Recommendation t is recommended that the Committee approve a 5.30pm start time for the Environmental and Sustainability Committee on Wednesday 5 June 2024 to facilitate the escheduled Regeneration and Growth Committee starting at 7pm on the same evening o accommodate D-Day celebrations.
-3.0 inance and Resource Implications No additional resource implications.
+The Director of Environmental Services has reviewed the schedule for the Environmental and Sustainability Committee for June and it would appear that a 7pm commencement time for the Regeneration and Growth Committee can be accommodated.
+2.0 Recommendation t is recommended that the Committee approve a 5.30pm start time for the Environmental and Sustainability Committee on Wednesday 5 June 2024 to facilitate trescheduled Regeneration and Growth Committee starting at 7pm on the same evening accommodate D-Day celebrations.
+3.0 Finance and Resource Implications No additional resource implications.

 Equality/Good Relations and Rural Needs Impact Assessments

-4.1 Has an equality and good relations screening been carried out?
-No 4.2 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out Change of Committee start time request only.
-4.3 Has a Rural Needs Impact Assessment (RNIA) been completed?
-No 4.4 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
-Change of Committee start time request only.
+Has an equality and good relations screening been carried out?
+No Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out Change of Committee start time request only.
+Has a Rural Needs Impact Assessment (RNIA) been completed?
+No Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
+Br ac rief summary of the key issues identified and proposed mitigating